-Warm ups are an essential part of each and every bootcamp workout that you do.
-Running around the block to warm up gets old really fast.
-Throw in some of these bootcamp warm up drills to keep your workouts fun and interesting.
+Instead of falling back on the old ‘run around the block’ to warm up your clients, throw in some of these bootcamp warm up drills to keep your workouts fun and interesting.

-1. Left, Right, Up, Down, Back, Forward
+1. Directions (Left, Right, Up, Down, Back, Forward)

 You will need a large space to run this drill.